HYF-Class20/agile-development-group3-loruki/planning/backlog.md

 # Backlog

-A collection of user stories you can choose from.
-Stories inside each priority level are not necessarily in order, it's up to your group to decide how they fit into your strategy.
-These are also just suggestion, feel free to change them or create your own!

 ## Must-Haves

-these are necessary for basic usability

 - **HOME PAGE**

-- As a site visitor, i can easily understand what the is about.
+- As a user i want see the title of the of the website.

-- [ ] _there is navbar and title at the top of the web page_
+- [ ] _there is a prominent title at the top of the web page_

-- As a user activate, i need to know that card is links to other page.
+- As a user i want see a some info about the website under the showcase.

-- [ ] _there is an authentification card_
+- [ ] _there is a prominent info under the showcase_

-- As a developer want to see what the design on the page.
+- As a user to have the ability to request a dome.

-- [ ] _there simple design in the card that autosave_
+- [ ] _there is prominent form at the right of the showcase_
+- [ ]

 ## Should-Haves

-these will complete the user experience, but are not necessary

 - **HOME PAGE**
-- As a developer can navigate on the web page from a navbar.
+- As a user i want know more feature about cloud hosting.

-- [ ] _there is a title navbar that top of the page with link to a different section_
+- [ ] \_there is a prominent navbar in the middle of the page
+- As a user I want to see pictures and logos
+- [ ] \_there is a logo and pictures in middle of the page

 ## Could-Haves

-would be really cool ... if there's time

 - **HOME PAGE**
-- As a developer can find more information.
+- As a user i want see an icons of social media with a link to them

-- [ ] _there is a extra section of inform_
+- [ ] _there is social media link to another page in the footer_

-- As a developer activate, can find some gallery to different programs
+- As a user i want see a the creator of the page in the footer.

-- [ ] _there are some animations_
+- [ ] _there is copyright in the footer_